 “When used with the Acacia wood, it is used to scent the house, bed covers, and for those who can not afford the sandalwood, they use it as an alternative to perfume the tobes (the brightly-colored sari-like clothes worn by many Sudanese women), dresses and cloth.”

-Her comments came after the Readers’ Digest Canada articles was published, referring to her grandfather H.A.
-Burgess and her father E. E. Burgess.
+After the Readers’ Digest Canada article was published, Pat Rigge wrote to me about her grandfather H.A.
+Burgess and father E. E. Burgess (my grandfather):

 “The term “travelling salesmen” in Ali’s story jarred a bit.
 Gumpy and Grampy were always the Export Managers for Europe and the Middle East, and as such were always regarded with great respect, not only by the foreigners they entertained and knew so well and visited in their homes abroad, but by the firm, for their contacts and knowledge of foreign languages.